realsba/SolidForms/README.md

 ## Features

-- **spherified_cube.py**: Generates a cube composed of overlapping hollow spheres, connected by cylinders.
+- **spherified_cube.py**: Generates a cube composed of overlapping hollow spheres, connected by rods.
-  - Configurable sphere radius, cylinder radius, wall thickness, and cylinder shortening.
+  - Configurable sphere radius, cylinder radius, wall thickness
 - **grid_cube.py**: Generates a grid cube structure made of rods, with spheres at each corner.
   - Customizable cube size and rod radius.
 - **sphere1.py**: Represents a hollow sphere with eight cylindrical holes directed toward the vertices of a cube.